FLW-TUDO/3d_annotation_tool/README.md

 Distance/angle big or small:
 - Ctrl not cliked: small distance(1mm) / angle(2deg)
 - Ctrl clicked: big distance(5cm) / angle(90deg)

+R or "Refine" button will call ICP algorithm to do local refinement of the annotation (see GIF above to see effect).

 ## running the tool
 ```